rrag/react-stockcharts/docs/md/COMING-SOON.md

 1. Explore splitting project into multiple modules, one for each type of indicator, chart type
 1. add LineSeries interpolation
 1. add AreaSeries gradiant

-1. Use d3 v4
+## Sometime in the future....

+#### Features
 1. Volume Profile (Tentative)
 	- show/hide Point of control
 	- show/hide value area

-## Sometime in the future....

-#### Features
 1. Automatic Support & Resistance trendlines (Tentative)
 1. Add a playground to see live updates (Tentative)